JohnnyJayJay/codetester-gradle/README.md

 types or configure the existing ones (setting a different directory for source zips, excluding/including different files (`edu.kit.informatik.Terminal` is excluded by default), etc.

 ### Building it Yourself

+You will need a [Git Installation](https://git-scm.com/downloads) to build it yourself.

 Instructions (on Windows, run this in PowerShell or git bash):